Shopify SEO: 12-Step Guide for Beginners

 Shopify's store URL with the assigned number

-You don’t want to keep that number.
-Because it has nothing to do with your brand and is also hard for people to remember.
+You should change this number because it doesn’t reflect your brand and is hard for people to remember.

 Shopify admin dashboard